 Today, as part of our zero-deforestation pledge, 97 percent of our timber-based packaging comes from either recycled or certified-sustainable content.
-In 2018, 65 percent of these materials were from recycled content and the remainder from verified sustainable sources.
+In 2018, 65 percent of these materials were from recycled content, while the remainder came from verified sustainable sources.
 What we couldn’t fathom in 1906 was the impact of plastic packaging.
-According to the Ellen MacArthur Foundation (EMF), 311 million tonnes of plastic is produced each year and eight tonnes of this plastic enters our oceans.
+According to the Ellen MacArthur Foundation, 311 million tonnes of plastic are produced each year – and eight tonnes of this plastic enters our oceans.
 Of the plastic packaging produced, just 14 percent is collected for recycling globally and just five percent is retained for secondary use.
-We need to rethink the way we make, use and reuse plastics.
+We need to rethink the way we make, use and reuse plastic.

-That’s why, in 2018, Kellogg announced the expansion of its Global Sustainability Commitments to include a goal of working toward 100 percent reusable, recyclable or compostable packaging by the end of 2025.
-Already, this commitment is changing the way we are working as we progress toward these goals.
+That’s why, in 2018, Kellogg Company announced the expansion of its Global Sustainability Commitments to include a goal of working towards 100 percent reusable, recyclable or compostable packaging by the end of 2025.
+Already, this commitment is changing the way we work as we progress towards these goals.

 As a category leader, one small change from us makes a BIG difference to the planet!
 We are taking the first step in our commitment to reducing our packaging waste significantly and moving us one step further in our 2025 sustainability journey by reducing the packaging of our participating Kellogg’s Cereals brands: Bran Flakes, Special K & Frosties.

 Together in Europe, we are reducing 191 tonnes of packaging per year, including*:

 All of that from just one initiative.
 In addition, in the space of a year, we are using 9,018 fewer pallets* and 2,515 fewer trucks*! *Based on P9 internal KSOP volumes